Welcome to our new web site!

 Andrews' contract is good for three years, with options to renew every two years.
 That’s another difference from Macias’ contract, which was a six-year deal with annual evaluations.

-With Macias' termination, the county was required to pay him at least $400,000 for the remaining two years of his deal.
+With Macias' termination, the county paid him $234,946.43 for the remaining two years of his deal, according to the county.

 Macias’ contract also allowed the former county manager to moonlight as a consultant, something Andrews’ contract lacks.